 Beeswax Wood Conditioner (for when a winter's worth of chopping-intensive hearty soups—and requisite grilled cheeses—have wreaked complete and total havoc on all of your wooden spoons/stirrers/cutting surfaces/cheese boards): Made in small batches by hand by our beekeeper friend Kate using sustainably harvested beeswax from her family's fourth generation organic apiary, this all-natural, food safe, pet safe, and babe safe miracle salve is pure magic.
 A quick rubdown on spoons, cutting boards, much-loved-brush handles, and servingware makes even the tiredest woodenware practically as good as new (we've even used it season after season to revive the post-winter-sidewalk-salt-assaulted wooden bottoms of our Sven clogs—Minnesota wax for Minnesota kicks).
 A little of this polish goes a long way.
 We store one of these dreamy flannel cloths alongside the jar for effortless applications whenever the mood strikes us—an already-saturated soft cloth makes the jar last even longer.

-German Standing Dust Pan and Broom Set (for when you keep accumulating little piles of leaves, dust, and stuff all over the house): This isn't a "tip" per se, but we find that when something is pretty enough to leave out, it gets used all the more.
-Instead of schlepping the dust pan and broom from some hidden closet where it's been hibernating under a mound of coats, we keep this sculptural standing broom at attention in the corner.
-Migrating bread flour, cut ends of flower stems that jumped ship, lost guitar picks, woodstove detritus, and plain old dust doesn't stand a chance with this horsehair brush and diesel pan always close at hand.
-Bonus: no bending over.
+German Rice Straw Broom (for when you keep accumulating little piles of leaves, dust, and stuff all over the house): You need a good broom.
+Is yours yellow?
+Is it plastic?
+Is it sad?
+This isn't a "tip" per se, but we find that when something is pretty enough to leave out, it gets used all the more.
+Migrating bread flour, cut ends of flower stems that jumped ship, lost guitar picks, woodstove detritus, and plain old dust doesn't stand a chance with this gorgeous version of the classic.
+Makes a sweet ride for a friendly witch as well.